 - Additional information

 Allosaurus fragilis Skull Replica measures 8.5 inches.
 Allosaurus fragilis Skull Replica is museum quality polyurethane cast.
-Made in USA.
+1:4 Scale, Made in USA.
+2-part skull (separate cranium and jaw).
 Our percise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Allosaurus fragilis skull was light, robust and equipped with dozens of sharp, serrated teeth.
 Its skull averaged 3.3 ft. long but could possibly reach 4.9 ft.